Valley Forge-Class Cruisers

 Therefore, the new class was not intended to introduce technologies that had not already been proven aboard other classes.
 Instead, the new ships were to incorporate the engineering experience of the past 30 years to produce a relatively austere, yet capable starship that could be built in large numbers.
 In other words, the design was to be evolutionary rather than revolutionary.

 These new specifications were a victory for the "Light Cruiser Committee," a loose organization of Starfleet officers and engineers who felt that starships were becoming too large and ungainly to serve as effective fighting ships.
 They felt that if starships continued to increase in size at the current rate, the only tactic available would be to attack targets head on with guns blazing.
 The Light Cruiser Committee recognized that over time, starships, like any other complex system, tend toward growth and expansion as new mission requirements are added and greater performance is sought.
-In the 60 years since the launching of the DAEDALUS class, capital ship displacement had increased nearly 600%.
-The lower tonnage of the VALLEY FORGE class compared with that of the LANCASTER class halted, albeit temporarily, this trend towards gigantism.
-However, after VALLEY FORGE, the growth in starship tonnage resumed such that the USS GALAXY of 2356, at nearly 5 million tons, is 2500% heavier than USS CONSTITUTION of a century earlier.
+In the 60 years since the launching of the Daedalus class, capital ship displacement had increased nearly 600%.
+The lower tonnage of the Valley Forge class compared with that of the Lancaster class halted, albeit temporarily, this trend towards gigantism.
+However, after Valley Forge, the growth in starship tonnage resumed such that the USS Galaxy (NCC-70637) of 2356, at nearly 5 million tons, is 2500% heavier than USS Constitution (NCC-1700) of a century earlier.

-Unlike the three preceding cruiser classes, VALLEY FORGE was not the result of a design competition.
-Because of the numerous irregularities that had marred the LANCASTER competition of 2203, Starfleet announced in 2206 that henceforth the design and construction of all military vessels were to be "Federalized."
-Instead, of Starfleet issuing a set of design specifications and inviting submissions from private firms, all design work and construction was to be concentrated at soon-to be expanded Starfleet yards, the first of which was to be in geosynchronous orbit above San Francisco, Earth.
-Therefore, by the time work began on VALLEY FORGE, several classes of smaller vessels had already been produced at Starfleet Yards throughout the Federation.
-The lead ship of the new class, USS VALLEY FORGE, was launched in November 2226 and joined the fleet in August 2227.
+Unlike preceding cruiser classes, Valley Forge was not the result of a design competition.
+Because of the numerous irregularities that had marred the Lancaster competition of 2203, Starfleet announced in 2206 that henceforth the design and construction of all military vessels were to be "Federalized."
+Instead of Starfleet issuing a set of design specifications and inviting submissions from private firms, all design work and construction was to be concentrated at soon-to be expanded Starfleet yards, the first of which was to be in geosynchronous orbit above San Francisco, Earth.
+Therefore, by the time work began on Valley Forge, several classes of smaller vessels had already been produced at Starfleet Yards throughout the Federation.
+The lead ship of the new class, USS Valley Forge, was launched in November 2226 and joined the fleet in August 2227.

-Visually, the slim, refined lines of the VALLEY FORGE class were a distinct change from the massive, blocky silhouette of the LANCASTER class.
-However, the basic starship layout that had been established by the DAEDALUS class of 2260 was continued.
-Furthermore, the follow-on CONSTITUTION class of 2245 was so similar in appearance to the VALLEY FORGE class that when the USS CONSTITUTION first entered service, she was compared to a "VALLEY FORGE on steroids."
+Visually, the slim, refined lines of the Valley Forge class were a distinct change from the massive, blocky silhouette of the Lancaster class.
+However, the basic starship layout that had been established by the Daedalus class of 2160 was continued.
+Furthermore, the follow-on Constitution class of 2245 was so similar in appearance to the Valley Forge class that when the USS Constitution first entered service, she was compared to a "Valley Forge on steroids."

-Although the VALLEY FORGE class was not intended to break any new ground in terms of design or technology, it did introduce several now-standard features.
-VALLEY FORGE ships were equipped at launch with a "modern" battery limited to phasers and photon torpedoes.
+Although the Valley Forge class was not intended to break any new ground in terms of design or technology, it did introduce several now-standard features.
+Valley Forge ships were equipped at launch with a "modern" battery limited to phasers and photon torpedoes.
 Neither lasers nor fusion weapons were carried.
-An early form of megaphaser was installed experimentally on some ships beginning in 2229 but was soon withdrawn when it was found to require much greater energy input for a relatively small increase in shield-penetrating ability.
-Because the transporter was designed as the principle means of ship-to-shore and ship-to-ship personnel travel, the ship's complement of shuttlecraft was reduced.
+Because the man-rated transporters had become the principal means of ship-to-shore and ship-to-ship personnel travel, the ship's complement of shuttlecraft was reduced.
 Furthermore, fighter/attack craft and landing craft were now carried only by dedicated shuttlecarriers and assault transports.
-VALLEY FORGE ships were the first to have a completely separable primary hull that was capable of independent actions and planetary landings, although this capability was never used.
-Compact, spherical fusion reactor chambers were used instead of the toroidal tokamaks that had been standard in earlier classes.
-Finally, VALLEY FORGE ships were the first to have duotronic computer systems installed in 2243.
+Valley Forge ships were the first to have a completely separable primary hull that was capable of independent action, although this capability was never used.
+Compact, spherical fusion reactor chambers were used instead of the cuboid reactors that had been standard in earlier classes.
+Finally, Valley Forge ships were the first to have duotronic computer systems installed in 2243.

-Soon after the first units of the VALLEY FORGE class joined the fleet in 2227, border incursions by Klingon forces became more frequent.
-However, no major engagements were fought until August 20, 2244, when contact was lost with the Federation border monitor station on Beta Tetsuwan XII.
+Soon after the first units of the Valley Forge class joined the fleet in 2227, border incursions by Klingon forces became more frequent.
+However, no major engagements were fought until January 20, 2244, when contact was lost with the Federation border monitor station on Beta Tetsuwan XII.
 Fourteen hours later, a squadron of 12 Klingon D6-class cruisers attacked the Federation colony on Cicatrix IV.
-They were engaged there by USS COUGAR (NCC-1468) under the command of Cpt.
-Timsig Surrha which managed to disable two of the Klingon cruisers before destroying a third and herself by ramming the enemy vessel.
-Nearly all 1000 inhabitants of the colony were killed by a ferocious orbital barrage.
-On August 22, the Klingons were intercepted near the fifth planet of the Donatu system by a task force of 10 ships led by Commodore Ibrahim Proulx of USS PETROGRAD (NCC-1467).
-Although the Klingons were forced to withdraw after the destruction of 6 more of their vessels, USS DALLAS (NCC-1496) and the SIEGFRIED-class dreadnought USS SAMPSON (NCC-1603) were destroyed and USS FRANTSA IOSIFA (NCC-1233, LANCASTER class), USS PROTEUS (NCC-1478), and USS LYSANDER (NCC-1592, SIEGFRIED class) were damaged.
-In 2250, several VALLEY FORGE ships (notably USS LAFAYETTE under Cpt.
-J. Robert Fitzpatrick and USS TOKYO under Cpt.
-Jonas Barstow) saw action with Garth of Izar at the Battle of Axanar; however, most vessels were of the new CONSTITUTION heavy cruiser and SIEGFRIED dreadnought classes.
+They were engaged there by USS Cougar (NCC-1468) under the command of Captain Timsig Surrha which managed to disable two of the Klingon cruisers before destroying a third and herself by ramming the enemy vessel.
+Nearly all 1,000 inhabitants of the colony were killed by a ferocious orbital barrage.
+On January 22, the Klingons were intercepted near the fifth planet of the Donatu system by a task force of 10 ships led by Commodore Ibrahim Proulx of USS St. Petersburg (NCC-1467).
+Although the Klingons were forced to withdraw after the destruction of 6 more of their vessels, USS Dallas (NCC-1496) and the Siegfried-class dreadnought USS Sampson (NCC-1603) were destroyed and USS Franz Joseph (NCC-1233, Lancaster class), USS Proteus (NCC-1478), and USS Lysander (NCC-1592, Siegfried class) were damaged.
+In 2250, several Valley Forge ships (notably USS LaFayette under Captain J. Robert Fitzpatrick and USS Tokyo under Captain Jonas Barstow) saw action with Garth of Izar at the Battle of Axanar; however, most vessels were newer Constitution heavy cruisers and Siegfried dreadnoughts.

 The perceived significance of the fleet actions of the 2240s and early 2250s along the Klingon border depended on whose opinion was sought.
 Some defense analysts and Starfleet officers saw the attacks as warnings of a future large-scale invasion and called for increased numbers of ships along the border.
-Some even went as far as advocating pre-emptive Federation attacks upon Klingon Fleet staging areas to prevent further invasions.
+Some even went as far as advocating preemptive Federation attacks upon Klingon Imperial Fleet staging areas to prevent further invasions.
 However, other analysts saw the successful repelling of the attacks as a vindication of the current defense policy.
 Although they admitted the destruction of the Cicatrix IV colony was "regrettable," they considered the total number of Federation lives lost to be "modest and acceptable."
 To these analysts, the risk of death by alien invasion was just another of the many hardships of outer-colony life.
-These latter voices prevailed, and significant efforts to strengthen border forces were not made until Klingon border raids increased again in the late 2250s.
+These latter voices prevailed, and significant efforts to strengthen border forces were not made until Klingon border raids increased again in the mid-2250s, when the Avenger- and Predator-class destroyers joined the fleet.

-In addition to defending the Federation against external threats, VALLEY FORGE ships were also active in maintaining order within the Federation.
-Should disagreements between member planets or colonies threaten to become violent, Starfleet vessels may be called upon to separate the parties while Federation mediators attempt a diplomatic solution.
-In 2239, open hostilities over mining rights broke out between Terran colonies on the fifth and sixth planets of the Ptomaine system.
+In addition to defending the Federation against external threats, Valley Forge ships were also active in maintaining order within the Federation.
+Should disagreements between member planets or colonies threaten to become violent, Starfleet vessels were called upon to separate the parties while Federation mediators attempted a diplomatic solution.
+In 2239, open hostilities over mining rights broke out between Human colonies on the fifth and sixth planets of the Ptomaine system.
 The planets had been colonized by rival corporations, which now sought to exploit the mineral wealth of the asteroid belt separating the planets.
-USS AELITA (NCC-1480) was forced to destroy several armed transports of the Pandora Corporation when they refused to break off an attack on an asteroid processing facility owned by the Grimaldi/Shasta Group.
+USS Aelita (NCC-1480) was forced to destroy several armed transports of the Pandora Corporation when they refused to break off an attack on an asteroid processing facility owned by the Grimaldi/Shasta Group.

-After significant numbers of ships of the more powerful CONSTITUTION.
-SIEGFRIED, and related classes began to join the fleet in the mid-2240s and early 2250s, the VALLEY FORGE class was largely relegated to the traditional roles played by escorts and destroyers.
-However, with upgrades and refits VALLEY FORGE ships continued to provide valuable service until their retirement in the 2280s.
-Moreover, the VALLEY FORGE class, with the addition of two decks to the primary hull and a lengthened secondary hull, served as the basis for the BELLEAU WOOD-class assault transports (NCC-1547, launched 2232) and the SIEGFRIED class dreadnoughts (NCC-1589, launched 2235).
+After significant numbers of ships of the more powerful Constitution, Pyotr Velikiy, and related classes began to join the fleet in the mid-2240s and early 2250s, the Valley Forge class was largely relegated to the traditional roles played by escorts and destroyers.
+However, with upgrades and refits Valley Forge ships continued to provide valuable service until their retirement in the 2280s.
+Moreover, the Valley Forge class, with the addition of two decks to the primary hull and a lengthened secondary hull, served as the basis for the Belleau Wood-class assault transports (NCC-1547, launched 2232), the Al-Burak-class fighter carriers (NCC-1520, launched 2232), and the Siegfried class dreadnoughts (NCC-1589, launched 2235).

-USS RATTLESNAKE (NCC-1493), a participant of the Battle of Donatu V and numerous other engagements, is on display at the Starfleet Museum.
+The Valley Forge-class heavy cruiser USS Rattlesnake (NCC-1493), a participant of the Battle of Donatu V, is on display at the Starfleet Museum.

 Commissioned Ships![]()